Aravind-11/Cuda-programming-exercises/README.md

-# CUDA Thrust Examples & Exercises: Mastering High-Performance Computing
+# CUDA Thrust Examples & Exercises: Introduction to CUDA

-Dive into high-performance parallel computing with this collection of CUDA Thrust examples and hands-on exercises designed to sharpen your skills.
+Dive into high-performance parallel computing with this collection of CUDA Thrust examples and hands-on exercises designed to sharpen your CUDA skills.

 ## Overview